 Teaching Artists

-GCPA is always accepting applications for Teaching Artists.
+GCPA is always accepting applications for Teaching Artists!

 Additional opportunities for further teaching may develop with working relationship.